Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Experiments

 and the discounted cumulative reward is

-The economically important point is that current prices affect future outcomes through the hidden reference dynamics: a higher price can reduce current demand, but it can also move the customer's internal benchmark upward and thereby change future demand conditions.
+The economically important point is that current prices affect future outcomes through the hidden reference dynamics: A higher price can reduce current demand, but it can also move the consumer's internal benchmark upward and thereby change future demands.

-\paragraph{Baseline policy and local perturbation.} Data are generated under a Gaussian-type baseline pricing policy $\pi=(\pi_1,\ldots,\pi_T)$ that maps the current information set to a distribution over prices.
+Data are generated under a Gaussian-type baseline pricing policy $\pi=(\pi_1,\ldots,\pi_T)$ that maps the current information set to a distribution over prices.
 In our implementation, the policy takes the form

 The mean function $\mu_t(X_{i,t})$ is a smooth pricing rule that incorporates inertia, recent revenue feedback, and seasonality while respecting business bounds.
-We target the MPE for a uniform mean shift of this pricing rule:
+We again target a local location shift of this pricing rule following Example~\ref{ex:location_shift}:

-Although the simulator contains latent customer heterogeneity and a latent reference state, sequential unconfoundedness still holds by construction.
-The reason is that the behavior policy depends only on observed history and fresh policy noise: latent heterogeneity affects rewards and future states, but it does not enter action assignment once we condition on $S_{i,t}$.
-This is exactly the setting emphasized in Assumption~\ref{assump:SU}, where identification relies on sequential unconfoundedness given the observed history rather than on observing a fully Markov state.
+Although the simulator contains latent consumer heterogeneity and a latent reference state, sequential unconfoundedness still holds by construction.
+The behavior policy depends only on observed history and fresh policy noise: Latent heterogeneity affects rewards and future states, but it does not enter action assignment once we condition on $S_{i,t}$.

-\paragraph{Results.} Table~\ref{tab:empirical_study} reports empirical bias and RMSE, and Figure~\ref{fig:boxplot_closed_form} shows the sampling distributions across replications.
-The qualitative ranking is now especially transparent.
-The direct method remains noticeably biased, SRW reduces bias but is substantially noisier because it weights raw discounted cumulative reward directly.
+Table~\ref{tab:empirical_study} reports empirical bias and RMSE, and Figure~\ref{fig:boxplot_closed_form} shows the sampling distributions across replications.
+The direct method remains noticeably biased.
+SRW reduces bias but is substantially noisier because it weights raw discounted cumulative reward directly.
 ASRW performs best among the feasible estimators, combining the variance reduction from outcome regression with the bias correction delivered by the learned score, and it remains very close to ASRW (oracle score).